chaoma6/TriSpin-Game/README.md

-# Max Slot Game
+# TriSpin-Game

-Max Slot Game is a web-based slot game built with React and TypeScript.
+TriSpin Game is a mobile-friendly 3x3 reel slot game built with React and TypeScript.
 It offers an engaging and entertaining slot gaming experience with its responsive design, visually appealing animations, and exciting gameplay.

 ## Features

-- 3x3 Reel Responsive Slot Game: Play a thrilling 3x3 slot game with a modern and responsive user interface.
+- **Outcome Generators:** Utilize outcome generators and utility functions such as shuffle and oddsGenerator to ensure a fair and entertaining gameplay experience.
+- **Bet Picker Function:** Allow users to select different bet amounts through the Bet Picker function, enhancing the customization of the gameplay.
+- **Credit Display Functionality:** Integrate credit display functionality to track the user's current credit balance.
+- **Visually Appealing Animations:** Design visually appealing animations and styles using Framer Motion, enhancing the overall user experience.
+- **Info Modal and Notifications:** Enhance the user experience by providing helpful messages and instructions throughout the game, including displaying winning combinations and the corresponding amounts won.

 ## game logic
 1. Press the spin button.